um-grex/grex-docs/content/english/specific-soft/orca.md

 When running ORCA calculations in parallel, always use the full path to ORCA:

-* On Grex, you can use:

 {{< highlight bash >}}
-ORCAEXEC=`which orca`
+module load arch/avx512  gcc/13.2.0  openmpi/4.1.6 orca/6.0.0

-${ORCAEXEC} your-orca-input.in > your-orca-output.txt
+${MODULE_ORCA_PREFIX}/orca your-orca-input.in > your-orca-output.txt
 {{< /highlight >}}

-* On the Alliance clusters, the path is defined via an environment variable __EBROOTORCA__ that is set by the module:
+* On the Alliance clusters, the path is defined via an environment variable __EBROOTORCA__ that is set by the module.
+To use ORCA from the Alliance software stack, add the following lines to your script:

 {{< highlight bash >}}
+module purge
+module load CCEnv
+module load arch/avx512
+module load StdEnv/2023
+module load gcc/12.3  openmpi/4.1.5
+module load orca/6.0.0
 ${EBROOTORCA}/orca your-orca-input.in > your-orca-output.txt
 {{< /highlight >}}